Manfred confident MLB can get through playoffs despite virus - WHIZ News

 “I don’t take Rob’s comments as a personal attack at all because I know we are doing better and some teams might not be, so hopefully they do better,” Shoemaker said.
 “If guys are going out to clubs or bars that is irresponsible to say the least, if that’s what happened.
 We have guys not doing that which is great from a team standpoint.
 We want to play baseball.”

 The entire Cardinals-Brewers series at Miller Park was scrapped.
-After two St. Louis players tested positive, the whole Cardinals team was given rapids tests Friday and saliva samples were sent to an MLB laboratory that indicated a third player and multiple staff members may be positive.
+After two St. Louis players tested positive, the whole Cardinals team was given rapids tests Friday and saliva samples were sent to an MLB laboratory.

-In addition, the Cardinals will play four games at Detroit from Tuesday through Thursday, including a doubleheader Wednesday, rather than two games at Comerica Park followed by two at Busch Stadium.
-MLB said the changes were due to additional testing and monitoring of the Cardinals.
+St. Louis will play four games at Detroit from Tuesday through Thursday, including a doubleheader Wednesday, rather than two games at Comerica Park followed by two at Busch Stadium.

+“We feel confident by the time we get to Detroit on Monday, that we will have control of this,” Cardinals president of baseball operations John Mozeliak said.
+“The thinking was that we’re flying there and it just didn’t make sense to just then fly back and be on a plane again.”

 MLB-mandated monitors have been accompanying teams on the road since Wednesday in an effort to cause stricter adherence to the protocols.